Improve client retention with multi-touch attribution

 Phone calls.
 So you can use something called custom cookie capture if you’re tracking phone calls.
 If you’re using session level call tracking, also called keyword level call tracking, we provide that here at CallRail, several of those tools do it as well.
 If you have that in place, you can actually set up custom cookie capture to capture cookies upon those web visits that turned into phone calls.

-And then you’ll have the phone call, the caller ID, the conversation and everything that comes…the contents of that conversation associated with the anonymous web traffic as well.
+Then you’ll have the phone call, the caller ID, the conversation and everything that comes…the contents of that conversation associated with the anonymous web traffic as well.
 And then live chat, the best way to go about it with live chat is really to integrate with your analytics tool that you’re using for identity resolution.
 So this is like a brief overview, but it kind of gives you some things you can grab on to and look into more and I can answer questions as well.

 I’ve given this presentation a few times, once at SMX, once at Unbound’s Conference.
 And so I always get questions afterwards.
 So feel free to either email me or put them in the chat box and we’ll try to get to them at the end if you have further follow-up questions.
 So let’s talk about collecting the right data.